Flight schools respond to Covid alarm

 USCIS extends flexibilities to certain applicants filing Form I-765 for OPT

-As the 2021 academic school year progresses, we hope you are adjusting well to changes in your school environment, whether it’s online, in-person, or a hybrid model.
-Given the impacts of COVID-19 on the international student life cycle this year, US Citizenship and Immigration Services (USCIS) has released new flexibility updates
+As the 2022 academic school year progresses, we hope you are adjusting well to changes in your school environment, whether it’s online, in-person, or a hybrid model.
+Given the impacts of COVID-19 on the international student life cycle this year, US Citizenship and Immigration Services (USCIS) has released these flexibility updates

 concerning international students applying to participate in optional practical training (OPT) who have been impacted by COVID-related processing delays.